skybet/skybet.github.io/_posts/2016-05-26-isomorphic-vegas.md

 ```

 With our stores now populated with initial state from the server (such as games and promotions), we are able to build some simple data end points that will keep these stores up to date as and when needed... neat!

-Using this setup, we can even execute flux actions by passing them down in future requests to the server as JSON, very useful when pushing updates to our clients state from the server.

 With our application's flux state now rehydrating from the server, we needed to handle rendering our React components on the server.